andrebergvind/cyclistic-bike-share-analysis/README.md

 ## Data Source

-The analysis used a 12 month Cyclistic bike share dataset ranging from July 2024 to June 2025.
+The analysis used a 12 month Divvy bike share dataset ranging from July 2024 to June 2025.

-Due to file size restrictions, the full dataset is not included but can be accessed via the original Cyclistic Divvy data sources found here: [Divvy Data](https://divvy-tripdata.s3.amazonaws.com/index.html)
+Due to file size restrictions, the full dataset is not included but can be accessed via the original Divvy data sources found here: [Divvy Data](https://divvy-tripdata.s3.amazonaws.com/index.html)